JustlikeRav/My-Project/index.md

+# Week3

+# Week2
+In this week we submitted our Project Proposal and we brought our Parts kit to class.

 # Week1
-We had an individual Quiz.
-Made an account on Github.
+In this week we had an individual Quiz and we made an account on Github